LEARN THE BASICS OF SUMP PUMPS

 Chances are if you live in Delaware, Southeastern Pennsylvania, Gloucester, Camden, and Burlington County New Jersey, or Northeastern Maryland you have a sump pump in your basement.
 The reason is that the Mid-Atlantic States sit on top of one the world’s largest freshwater aquifers.
 We have plenty of rivers, streams, lakes, and ponds.
 We get over 40″ rain per year…and at times, that rainfall can be very sudden and intense.

 What is the Purpose of a Sump Pump

 The sump pump works by pumping out the water which has accumulated in a specially created pit or sump.
 It also serves to clear moisture that has gathered over the years, which can equally be as damaging.
-To have one installed it is necessary to contact a plumber or plumbing contractor like Horizon Services.
+For sump pump installation, it is necessary to contact a plumber or plumbing contractor like Horizon Services.

 Types of Sump Pumps

 There are several types of sump pump available.
 The two most common ones are the submersible and pedestal sump pumps.
-As its name suggests, the submersible version sits below the water line, actually in the sump where the water gathers.
-The engine is sealed within the unit to protect it against the water and debris.
+As its name suggests, the submersible version sits below the waterline, actually in the sump where the water gathers.
+The engine is sealed within the unit to protect it against water and debris.

 The submersible sump is the most recommended, but also one of the most expensive, however, it works quietly and is very efficient.